 The Quant clicks and GMAT day 1.0

 With some solid organizational strategies and a bit of encouragement, Dora could solve most official GMAT questions.
-On quant, she was scoring in the low to mid 40’s on her practice tests.
+On quant, she was scoring in around a 45 on her practice tests.
 We were on target!
 Test day came.
 640 (q39, 37v).
 We were both happy to see the 70 point jump but disappointed about the Quant score.
 It just wasn’t representative of the work she had been doing.
 Still, the 640 put her in a decent place in terms of admissions.

 Fast forward a few months – an email from Dora floated into my inbox.
 She was dead-set on improving the Quant percentile.
 Why?
-An admissions person from her dream school had told her that moving the needle on the quant would win her the golden ticket.
+An admissions person from her dream school had told her that moving the needle closer to a quant 45 would win her the golden ticket.
 Again – she made the budget very clear:)

 This preparation was a bit unconventional.
 I set up a two month GMAT study plan for her without any tutoring.
 She was to work through the schedule on her own and then we would have three meetings in the weeks leading up to the exam to give her a final boost.
 The schedule took some real effort and planning but it helped that Caroline was extremely organized and had provided me with exactly how much time she had each day (for 60 days in advance!) to study.
 If you would like an idea of how detailed these schedules are take a look here: GMAT Study Plan

 She muscled through this second preparation, walking right over some real GMAT monsters without breaking a sweat.
 No more of the panicky, trembling voice.
 Just one foot in front of the other no-muss no-fuss critical thinking.
 Yes!
 Test day came.
 Another 640.
 Ah c-r-a-p.
 The Quant had improved from a 39 to a 42.
 The verbal had dipped.
 After our post GMAT wrap up we decided to do another 5 week blast, this time with a bit more verbal work.
 Once again, Dora was a trooper and diligently completed her GMAT assignments.
 She tackled questions that would have left her in tears only months earlier.
-Test day: 660 q45 v35.
-Victory.
-Two weeks later she was admitted to IESE.
+On test day she registered a GMAT quant 45!
+(660 q45 v35).
+Victory: Two weeks later she was admitted to IESE.